symfony/symfony-docs/components/options_resolver.rst

 In some cases, it is useful to define an option without setting a default value.
 This is useful if you need to know whether or not the user *actually* set an option or not.
-For example, if you set the default value for an option, it's not possible to know whether the user passed this value or if it comes from the default::
+For example, if you set the default value for an option, it is not possible to know whether the user passed this value or if it comes from the default::

     // ...